Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

     1. As a user, I want the Home page to be attractive, simple with a little vibrance from the colors.
 When the user enters for the first time they are not exposed to clutter and confusion.

-        1. When the user is exploring the website they will see the Bruna Fernandes logo on ALL pages on the nabar and sometimes a banner toward the top of the page centered.
+        1. When the user is exploring the website, they will see the Bruna Fernandes logo on ALL pages on the navbar and sometimes a banner toward the top of the page centered.
-        2. The website uses cool, and slightly iluminated colors to give a fresh vibrancy feel to the pages.
-The Members page was altered to a gold color, for that VIP status feeling, highlighting the best of the best for loyal clients.
+        2. The website uses cool, and slightly illuminated colors to give a fresh vibrancy feel to the pages.
+The Member's page was altered to a gold color, for that VIP status feeling, highlighting the best of the best for loyal clients.

     2. As a user, I want to be able to easily navigate throughout the site to find information and services they are looking for.